 - Slice the onion into chunks and mince the garlic cloves.

-- On a pot on medium heat, add the cooking oil and sesame oil.
+- On a pot on medium heat, heat up the cooking oil and sesame oil.
 Add in the onion and garlic and stir for 1-2 minutes until the onion becomes transparent.

-- Add in 1 tablespoon gochujang, 1 tablespoon soy sauce, the kimchi and stir for 3 minutes.
+- Add in 1 tablespoon gochujang, 2 teaspoon gochugaru, 1 tablespoon soy sauce, the kimchi and stir for 3 minutes.

 - Add in kimchi juice and kombu stock.
 Bring to a boil